metagov/daostar/DAOIPs/daoip-2.md

 ### Proposals

 Proposals JSON-LD Schema.
-Every contract implementing this EIP SHOULD implement a proposalsURI pointing to a JSON object satisfying this schema.
+Every contract implementing this DAOIP SHOULD implement a proposalsURI pointing to a JSON object satisfying this schema.

 In particular, any on-chain proposal MUST be associated to an id of the form CAIP10_ADDRESS + “?proposalId=” + PROPOSAL_COUNTER, where CAIP10_ADDRESS is an address following the CAIP-10 standard and PROPOSAL_COUNTER is an arbitrary identifier such as a uint256 counter or a hash that is locally unique per CAIP-10 address.
 Off-chain proposals MAY use a similar id format where CAIP10_ADDRESS is replaced with an appropriate URI or URL.